top of page

 If you are noticing some stuck-ness in your life, think about whether your actions are in alignment with your values.
 Blessing offers a number of exercises in her book that can help you get deeper clarity around this.

-👉 What to do next if you’re feeling “stuck”
+👉 What to do if you are feeling “stuck”

 So, if you ARE feeling stuck - what exactly should you do next?